Syrian Army: Uniforms and personnel equipment

-Service uniforms for Syrian officers generally follow the British Army style, although army combat clothing follows the Soviet model.
-Each uniform has two coats: a long one for dress and a short jacket for informal wear.
-Army officer uniforms are khaki in summer, olive in winter.
-Certain Army (paratroops and special forces) and Air Defense Force personnel may wear camouflage uniforms.
-Among the camouflage are Red Lizard, and Syrian Leaf pattern; a locally-made copy of the ERDL.
-Officers have a variety of headgear, including a service cap, garrison cap, and beret (linen in summer and wool in winter).
-The color of the beret varies according to the officer's unit.
-The most common beret color is black, for infantry, Engineering, Signals and supporting arms personnel, followed by Green, for Armored, Mechanized and Artillery personnel, Red for the Republican Guard and Military Police, and Maroon for the Special Forces.
+Officers had a variety of headgear, including a service cap, garrison cap, and beret (linen in summer and wool in winter).
+The color of the beret varied according to the officer's unit.
+The most common beret color was black, for Infantry, Engineering, Signals and supporting arms personnel, followed by green, for Armored, Mechanized and Artillery personnel, red for the Republican Guard and Military Police, and maroon (blue) for the Special Forces.